Ebbe Skovdahl – Legend

 There was a dark thing that kept happening.
 The team kept being turned over by Celtic.
 Huge terrible defeats, that blighted everything.
 It’s worth remembering what that Celtic team had back then.
 Larsson was reputed to be on 42k per week.
 At that time, that was as high as the highest EPL salary (Ryan Giggs may have been earning less at the time).
 Sutton and Hartson were in the 30k pay bracket, again EPL players, on top EPL salaries.
 Barry Ferguson at Rangers was on about 30k a week (which ended well for his employer).

 At that time the Scottish national team was appalling and we really were not developing talent in Scotland.
 Not once did I hear Skovdahl get asked about it.
 At the same time as Denmark had players playing all over Europe at the highest level.
 Many of those players Skovdahl had a hand in their development, Brøndby had some of the best youth development in Europe, he was related by marriage to the Laudrups FFS (European football aristocracy).
-The lack of journalistic curiosity that so… maybe not today.
+The lack of journalistic curiosity that so is Scottish sports’ journalism and their complicity in the shocking state of Scottish football.
+Built around concentrating on two sectarian peddling businesses to the detriment of the rest of football and Scotland and talent development.

 So Skovdahl was on a hiding to nothing from the media.
 During his time when things were going well for Skovdahl at Aberdeen, Scottish football got hit by a TV deal collapsing, and for a variety of reasons Skovdahl got a significantly reduced budget.
 Not long later he announced he was leaving.